 Understanding Permanent Partial Disability (PPD) in Utah

-This guide explains what PPD is, who qualifies, how it is calculated in Utah, and how it impacts workers’ compensation cases.
+This guide discusses what PPD is, who is eligible, how it is determined in Utah and how it affects workers’ compensation cases.

 What Is Permanent Partial Disability (PPD)?